RichardRamos1120/pvs-app/README_NEIGHBOR_LOOKUP.md

 # Neighbor Lookup Feature

 ## Overview
-The Neighbor Lookup feature allows users to find all properties adjacent to and across from a target address using the Regrid Parcel API.
+The Neighbor Lookup feature allows users to find all properties adjacent to and across from a target address using the Zillow API.

 ## Key Features